haimengzhang/message-queue-service-rabbitmq-postgres/README.md

 ### Setup

 Install kubernetes, minikube and docker on your machine.
 Also, install Postman to test the endpoints.
-There are two local images built and pushed to docker hub so that we can use in kubernetes.
+We will build two local service images and push them to docker hub for later use in kubernetes.

 Start the kubernetes cluster with 8GB of RAM:
 ```